 Trick didn’t seem to be impressed.
 “No he’s not.
-The King of Calymnia has been dead for nearly forty years.
+The King of Calymnia has been dead for over twenty years.
 Everyone knows that.”

 Nightshade took the initiative and spoke before Sophia could answer.
 “The King of Calymnia was dead.
 However, the man who was the King of Calymnia rose from the dead, and now haunts the world as a mercenary known as Kaine.
 They’re one and the same.
 I know, because I’m the one who killed him.”

 “You what?!?”
 You killed Kaine?
 Or you killed the King of Calymnia?
 Either way, I don’t believe you.
 Kaine’s right here, and the Queen is who killed the King.
 Everyone knows that.”

 Kaine lunged at Trick.
 “My wife did not kill me!” he roared.
 Trick dodged under Kaine’s attack, then rolled and stood up behind him.
 Kaine spun around to face him, ready to draw his sword, but his anger melted away when he saw Trick backpedaling away from him.
 Kaine took a deep breath, and sighed.
 “It’s ok, Trick.
 It was a long time ago, and that *is* the official story.
 I shouldn’t have lost my temper over it.
 Come, sit down.”

 Trick went back to his seat, and sat down.
 He looked at Kaine.
 “So what are you, then?
 Some kind of vampire?” he asked.